 In the past wrote a review about Dreambox back when we used it when Wes was homeschooling.
 You can read it HERE.
 A year or two later I also wrote about it when we used it to prevent the summer slide, To see read more you can find it HERE.

 This is a super cute subscription-based math program.
 The site says that it is for ages 3-6, however, I feel that it is better suited for very young toddlers to maybe preschool.
 It is very basic, however will help make sure there are no holes in your child’s math knowledge.
 Compatible with the iPad.

-If you do decided to go ahead with this program, consider spending the extra $10 for the year to get Reading Eggs as well.
+If you do decide to go ahead with this program, consider spending the extra $10 for the year to get Reading Eggs as well.
 This is an amazing program, and as soon as our new to us iPad is ready we plan on purchasing a duel subscription for Little Z. You can read about our thoughts on Reading Eggs HERE.

-XtraMath is a free, non-for profit website that offers a program to students, parents and teachers that help teach the basic math facts.
+XtraMath is a free, not-for-profit website that offers a program to students, parents, and teachers that help teach basic math facts.

 This website was brought to my attention by Wes’s 4th-grade teacher.
 They were required to work on this website once a day as part of their math homework.
 This site helped to hammer down those basic math facts in just a few minutes a day.